 Making your own melt-in-your-mouth, creamy peanut butter is a quick and easy process that produces a luscious protein-rich, gluten-free vegan spread in a matter of minutes.
-Plus it's equally delicious in sweets and savory dishes like vegan peanut butter cookies, banana nut muffins, and Thai lettuce noodle wraps to name a few.
+Plus it's equally delicious in sweets and savory dishes like eggless peanut butter cookies, eggless banana nut muffins, and Thai vegetarian lettuce wraps to name a few.

 There's absolutely nothing like freshly ground, spreadable peanut butter!
 Keep reading for tips for making your own homemade nut butters plus lots of serving suggestions . . .